Compositional Generalization and Natural Language Variation: Can a Semantic Parsing Approach Handle Both?: Introduction

 In this paper, we ask: {\em can we develop a semantic parsing approach that handles both natural language variation and compositional generalization?} Surprisingly, this question is understudied.
-As visualized in Figure~\ref{fig:combined_fig}, most prior work evaluates \emph{either} out-of-distribution compositional generalization on synthetic datasets, \emph{or} in-distribution performance on non-synthetic datasets.
-Notably, designing approaches that can handle both compositional generalization and the natural language variation of non-synthetic datasets is difficult, as different approaches have their own strengths and limitations.
-For example, large pre-trained seq2seq models that perform well on in-distribution evaluations do not address most of the compositional generalization challenges proposed in \textsc{SCAN}~\cite{furrer2020compositional}.
+As visualized in Figure~\ref{fig:challenge}, most prior work evaluates \emph{either} out-of-distribution compositional generalization on synthetic datasets, \emph{or} in-distribution performance on non-synthetic datasets.
+Notably, designing approaches that can handle both compositional generalization and the natural language variation of non-synthetic datasets is difficult.\eat{, as different approaches have their own strengths and limitations.} For example, large pre-trained seq2seq models that perform well on in-distribution evaluations do not address most of the compositional generalization challenges proposed in \textsc{SCAN}~\cite{furrer2020compositional}.

 Our research question has two important motivations.
 First, humans have been shown to be adept compositional learners~\cite{lake2019human}.
 Several authors have argued that a greater focus on compositional generalization is an important path to more human-like generalization and NLU~\cite{lake2017building,battaglia2018relational}.
 Second, it is practically important to assess performance on non-synthetic data and out-of-distribution examples, as random train and test splits can overestimate real-world performance and miss important error cases~\cite{ribeiro2020beyond}.
+Therefore, we are interested in approaches that do well not only on controlled synthetic challenges of compositionality or in-distribution natural utterances, but across all of the diverse set of evaluations shown in Figure~\ref{fig:evaluations}.

 Our contributions are two-fold.
 First, on the evaluation front, we show that performance on \textsc{SCAN} is not well-correlated with performance on non-synthetic tasks.
-Moreover, strong existing approaches do not yet perform well across all of the diverse set of evaluations shown in Figure~\ref{fig:combined_fig} (left).
+In addition, strong existing approaches do not perform well across all evaluations in Figure~\ref{fig:evaluations}.
 We also propose new Target Maximum Compound Divergence (\tmcd) train and test splits, extending the methodology of~\citet{keysers2019measuring} to create challenging evaluations of compositional generalization for non-synthetic datasets.
+We show that \tmcd splits complement existing evaluations by focusing on different aspects of the problem.